 Blended intensive programs (BIP) within Civis

-• When a BIP has been granted within Civis, internal procedures for BIPs at SU need to be followed.
+• When a BIP has been granted within CIVIS, internal procedures for BIPs at SU need to be followed.
 The head of department must sign the application for funding.

-Internal routines BIP
+Internal procedures for BIP

 • Hub 1 Climate, Environment and Energy